-Janeway: Because your brother was one of the courriers that transported the diamonds to Paris and, obviously, Szell thinks Doc said something to you before he died.
+Janeway: Because your brother was one of the couriers that transported the diamonds to Paris.
+And obviously, Szell thinks Doc said something to you before he died.
 Now did he say anything to you?

 Babe: What do you mean my brother?
-You said my brother worked for Szell?
+You're saying my brother worked for Szell?

-Janeway: [yells] No!
+Janeway: [shouts] No!
 He worked for us!
 Everything we do cuts both ways.
 Szell ratted on all of his buddies.
-He kept track on all of the old matches throughout the world.
-Whenever we want to bring one of 'em in, we went to Szell.
+He kept track on all of the old Nazis throughout the world.
+Whenever we want to bring one of them in, we went to Szell.
 Now listen, Babe.
 You gotta do one thing for me, just one thing.